Get a VPS server with a 15% discount

 Keep in mind that TCPDump requires superuser privileges, so these commands must be executed as root or with sudo.

-After running the command, you will see many rapidly scrolling lines; to stop the capture, use the key combination
+After running the command, you will see many rapidly scrolling lines.
+To stop the capture, use the key combination

 Captured data packets look approximately as follows: